hackclub/hackclub/workshops/reverse_workshop_generative_art/README.md

 https://user-images.githubusercontent.com/27078897/141502788-e4687f86-2d43-458b-a524-c420fba09ffd.mov

+This is another reverse workshop, instead of telling you how to make something step-by-step I'm going to give you some inspiration and the materials you need to make it.
+I reccomend working in the live editor but the whole project is just an HTML file so you can use the environment you are most comfortable with.
 To run this meeting show your club the example target project.
 After that have people open up this page.
 Most of the workshop will be spent in the editor and on the examples page finding useful code snippets (both linked below).
-It's okay if people don't make the example target exactly.
+It's okay if people don't make the example target project exactly.
 It's a source of inspiration not a prescription.

+This workshop is all about taking simple ideas and examples and composing them together into more interesting programs.

 A few tips:

-- Tell people they can only have **one** `draw` function so you'll have to take bits and pieces of each example to put them together.
+- Tell people they can only have **one** `draw` function so you'll have to take bits and pieces of each example and put them together.
 - As a club leader start out the meeting by demonstrating how to put two code snippets together.
 - Encourage people to read each line of the code snippets they are trying to combine.
 Often they can get themselves "unstuck" just by paying closer attention to details.